Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tG5bTwKIzA4.md

 ### Transcript

-> two inputs on truck stop hinting at two outputs on mk3 miner though they are two different buildings, no yes yeah i mean there are other buildings that also have two inputs and outputs such as the train stations i mean that it's doesn't a hint for that
+> two inputs on truck stop hinting at two outputs on mk3 miner though they are two different buildings, no yes yeah I mean there are other buildings that also have two inputs and outputs such as the train stations I mean that it's doesn't a hint for that